 Type

-Complex PTSD serviceThe Complex Post Traumatic Stress Disorder (PTSD) service is a new service that is designed to improve the local access to therapy for adults over 18 years old in Northamptonshire who have been impacted by trauma.
+Complex PTSD serviceThe Complex Post Traumatic Stress Disorder (PTSD) service is designed to improve the local access to therapy for adults over 18 years old in Northamptonshire who have been impacted by trauma.

 The service offers trauma focused treatment for people experiencing symptoms of Complex PTSD, as well as training, supervision and consultation to help develop trauma-informed approaches in local healthcare pathways.